Skip to main content

 Background and Education

 Hon.
-John M. Mott (Ret.) has successfully mediated, arbitrated, and served as a neutral case evaluator at JAMS in multiple matters since 2018, following more than 18 years of distinguished service as a judge for the District of Columbia Superior Court, including the last eight years presiding over trials and conducting judicial mediation in a wide array of complex civil disputes.
-His fairness, patience and deep understanding of the legal process, legal issues and possible outcomes make him an excellent neutral for mediation, arbitration and special master work.
-And his three decades of experience as a judge, litigator and trial advocacy professor have uniquely prepared Judge Mott to serve as a case evaluator.
+John M. Mott (Ret.) has successfully mediated, arbitrated, and served as a neutral case evaluator at JAMS in multiple matters since 2018, following more than 18 years of distinguished service as a judge for the District of Columbia Superior Court, including the last seven years presiding over trials and conducting judicial mediation in a wide array of complex civil disputes.
+His fairness, patience and deep understanding of the legal process, legal issues and possible outcomes combined with his three decades of experience as a judge, litigator and trial advocacy professor have served Judge Mott as an ADR professional.

-Judge Mott has successfully mediated settlements in a wide variety of disputes, including construction, employment, business, commercial, insurance, medical malpractice, civil rights, personal injury, probate, family and many others.
-Judge Mott has gained a reputation for facilitating the settlement of the most difficult and intractable cases.
+Judge Mott has settled a wide variety of disputes, including employment, business, commercial, insurance, construction, medical malpractice, personal injury, civil rights, consumer, probate, family and many others.
+Judge Mott has gained a reputation for facilitating the settlement of an extremely high percentage of his cases, including the most difficult and intractable matters.
+He has handled mediations and arbitrations across the country and has also developed a neutral analysis practice that allows him to draw on his vast legal experience and business acumen.

-• In case evaluation, Judge Mott provides clear and balanced perspective and advice—informed by 30 years of trial experience—regarding presentation of matters to judges or jury, including assessing the strengths and weaknesses of cases, witnesses, arguments and litigation strategy and consideration of likely outcomes.
+• As a neutral evaluator, Judge Mott provides a clear and balanced perspective—informed by 30 years of trial experience—regarding presentation of matters to judge, jury, or arbitrators including assessing the strengths and weaknesses of cases, witnesses, arguments and litigation strategy and consideration of likely outcomes.

 Representative Matters